Both businesses and individuals risk having their identities stolen when tax refunds disappear.

-ElitePersonalFinance has your Interest at heart and has since conducted research and provided detailed ways in which you can mimimize the risk of becoming a victim of Tax Fraud.
+ElitePersonalFinance has your Interest at heart and has since conducted research and provided detailed ways in which you can minimize the risk of becoming a victim of Tax Fraud.
 Here are the steps to help you stay safe from this wicked act.

 Did you know that Tax refund theft is more prevalent today?

-Properly self Organization and Early Filing
+Properly self Organization and Early Filing.

 Your earned income is the determining factor of income taxes levied.
 The much you owe at the time of taxing depends majorly on the amount you elected to have withheld from your paychecks.

 It’s arguably one of the best practices you can adopt to ensure that your account is secure.
-Always check for updates on the software you use, while updating the software, the same should happen with the computer.
+Always check for updates on the software you use.
+While updating the software, the same should happen with the computer.

 At this point, a paper shredder is essential in shredding to pieces all the passwords written on papers.
 Logging into unsecured Wi-Fi is not accepted at all costs.

-Alternatively, If you happen to have received a call and you are not sure that the caller is IRS representative, request a name and callback number to do your verification.
+Alternatively, If you happen to have received a call and you are not sure that the caller is an IRS representative, request a name and callback number to do your verification.